 Autophagy literally means "self-eating."
 It's how a cell digests its own components when they're damaged, misfolded, or no longer needed.

-The process has three core steps.
-First, a double-membrane structure called a phagophore forms around the cellular cargo to be degraded.
-Second, that membrane closes into a sealed vesicle called an autophagosome.
-Third, the autophagosome fuses with a lysosome, the cell's recycling center, and enzymes break the contents down into amino acids, lipids, and nucleotides that can be reused.
+- The autophagosome fuses with a lysosome, the cell's recycling center, and enzymes break the contents down into amino acids, lipids, and nucleotides that can be reused.

 The Evidence That Mitophagy Fails in Alzheimer's Brains

-In 2019, researchers led by Evandro Fang published a study in Nature Neuroscience that examined post-mortem hippocampal tissue from Alzheimer's patients and age-matched controls [1].
-They measured mitophagy markers, including PINK1, Parkin, BNIP3, and the autophagy adapter optineurin.
+In 2019, a study published in Nature Neuroscience and led by Evandro Fang examined post-mortem hippocampal tissue from Alzheimer's patients and age-matched controls [1].
+According to that study, the team measured several mitophagy markers:

 The Alzheimer's brains showed reductions of 30 to 50 percent in key mitophagy proteins compared with controls.
 The defect was not random.
 Damaged mitochondria were accumulating in the cells, exactly what you'd expect if the recycling pathway was broken.